West African Vodún: Post-colonial history

 In 1989, Benin transitioned to democratic governance.
 After becoming prime minister in 1991, Nicéphore Soglo lifted many anti-Vodún laws.
 The Beninese government planned "Ouidah '92: The First International Festival of Vodun Arts and Cultures," which took place in 1993; among the special guests invited were Pierre Verger and Mama Lola, reflecting attempts to build links across the African diaspora.
 Also in 1993, it established 10 January as annual "National Vodún Day."
 From the 1990s, the Beninese government increasingly made a concerted effort to encourage Vodún-themed tourism, hoping that many foreigners would come seeking initiation.
 The early 1990s also saw growing international interest in contemporary Beninese art, much of it influenced by Vodún.

 By the late 1960s, some American black nationalists were travelling to West Africa to gain initiation into Vodún or Yoruba religion.
 By the late 1980s, some white middle-class Americans began arriving for the same reason.

 Some initiates of Haitian Vodou or Santería still go to West Africa for initiation as they believe that it is there that the "real secrets" or "true spiritual power" can be found; the majority of arrivals seek initiation into Fá.
-West Africans have also taken the religion to the U.S., where it has interacted and blended with diasporic religions like Vodou and Santería.
+West Africans have also taken the religion to the U.S., where it has interacted and blended with diasporic religions such as Vodou and Santería.
 Many West African practitioners have seen the international promotion of Vodún as a means of healing the world and countering hate and violence, as well as a means of promoting their own ritual abilities to an international audience, which will potentially attract new clients.